grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Few more below."
 Percy was still staring at the mini-sub.
 "That's a hell of a fucked-up craft ya got there."

 "Like it?
 I built it my self.
-Welded it together on the top of a fuckin' mountain coffee farm from rotting scraps of metal.
+Welded it together on a mountaintop coffee farm from rotted-all-to-fuck scraps of metal.
 They had a bunch of land higher up where the coffee don't grow, and it seemed like a good place to build a boat.
 It was.
 'Cept it wasn't a good place to launch a boat from.
-Getting it down to the water was way more difficult than the buildin' of it."
+Getting it down to the water was way fuckin' harder than the buildin' of it."

-"I could imagine," said Hemi.
+"I would imagine," said Hemi.

 "I've heard of this kind of thing," said Percy.
 "The boat runs fast and just below the surface.
 Basically invisible to any kind of radar, and too quiet for most sonar.
 Good for...small shipments?"